-When you first start out in the markets, make sure to have a strong foundation in place to improve the odds of reaching early profitability.
+When you start trading in stocks, it is important to build a solid foundation from the beginning.
 This means to first focus on the methodologies which give you the most bang for your buck so to say.
-Once you have such a solid foundation in place you can then go on and focus all attention on accumulating experience in chart reading and grasping how the market operates.
-The latter simply takes a lot of time and there is no difference to studying and mastering any other craft in life.
-Chart reading certainly follows the 10k hour rule and only a fool would believe that trading is different and that you can find a shortcut in that regard.
+Once you have such a solid foundation in place you can then go on and focus all attention on accumulating experience in chart reading and grasping how the market really operates.
+The latter simply takes a lot of time and there is no difference here from learning and mastering other crafts.
+Chart reading certainly follows the 10k hour rule and only a fool would believe that there is a ‘magic’ shortcut here.
 According to the rule you can’t become elite in any field without accumulating around 10k hours of quality practice.
-I did the math and I spent roughly 7-8k hours, spread over 8 years, before turning profitable myself.
+I did the math and came to the conclusion that it I spend roughly 7 to 8k hours, spread over 8 years, before turning profitable myself.

-However I believe that novice traders can reach net profitabilty much earlier if they follow proper money management and risk control techniques after putting a solid foundation in place. improved chart reading capabilities are then just the icing on the cake.
-Unfortunately I also did this wrong as only few trading mentors focus on proper, state of the art, portfolio management at all.
-My mentor was no exception and completely neglected all that back then.
-Due to this I had to become an autodidact in that field to get it right eventually.
-I did read a couple books but mostly it was my engineering and scientific education which helped me set up various portfolio management techniques and employ reasonable statistical methods to stack the odds of coming our ahead.
-Statistics play an paramount role as they help you create conviction in your system, especially when you are stuck in a drawdown.
-The same is true for risk control techniques.
+However, I believe that beginners can reach the net profit zone much sooner if they first build a solid foundation by using proper money management and risk control techniques.
+Improved chart reading capabilities are then just the icing on the cake.
+Unfortunately I also got this wrong during my early years as only few trading mentors focus on proper, state of the art, portfolio management at all.
+My mentor (a great trader) was no exception to this and completely neglected all that back then.
+I had to become an autodidact in that field and teach myself all these things.
+I did read a couple books on the topic but mostly it was my engineering and scientific education which helped me set up various portfolio management techniques and employ reasonable statistical methods to stack the odds of coming our ahead.
+Statistics play a paramount role as they help you create conviction in your system.
+This is especially true when you are stuck in a drawdown.

 Let’s go through the various levels or floors of the pyramid one by one.